terapy822/eyes2mouth/docs/index.md

 # What's this?
 First, we separate face images into a mouth image and eyes image.
 We use [Celeba dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) as training face images.
-A eye image is feed into [pix2pix network](https://github.com/phillipi/pix2pix) and generated image is concatenated the eye image we used as input.
+Eye images are feed into [pix2pix network](https://github.com/phillipi/pix2pix) and generated images are concatenated with original eye images.
-The pix2pix network learns to generate realistic mouth images so that the concatenated images are classified as real by a discriminator.
+The pix2pix network learns to generate realistic mouth images so that the concatenated images are classified as real faces by a discriminator.
-When training is success, the pix2pix network ends up with generating a realistic mouth image which fits with the input eyes image.
+When training is success, the pix2pix network ends up with generating realistic mouth images which are fit to the input eyes image.

 !["a"](images/architecture.jpg)

 # Samples
-Here, we show generated mouth samples generated from test dataset.
+Here, we show samples generated from test eye images.
 Note that no information of original mouth is used.

 !["01"](images/test_0001.png)